 Stay up to date with workforce trends and information on our region’s economic outlook.

-Among employers surveyed, 16 percent plan to hire more employees from April through June.
-This number is offset by the 3 percent that plan to reduce payrolls, while 78 percent of employers expect to maintain current staff levels and 3 percent indicate they are not sure of their hiring plans.
-This yields a Net Employment Outlook* of 13%.
+Among employers surveyed, 23 percent plan to hire more employees from July through September.
+This number is offset by the 3 percent that plan to reduce payrolls, while 70 percent of employers expect to maintain current staff levels and 4 percent indicate they are not sure of their hiring plans.
+This yields a Net Employment Outlook* (NEO) of 20%.

 “Chicago-Naperville-Joliet, IL-IN-WI MSA employers have reported a stronger hiring pace compared to Q2 2019 when the Net Employment Outlook was 13%,” said Michael DeLuca, spokesperson for Manpower, a ManpowerGroup brand.
 “Compared to this time last year, hiring activity has remained stable when the Outlook was 21%.”

 *The Net Employment Outlook (NEO) is derived by taking the percentage of employers anticipating an increase in hiring activity and subtracting from this the percentage of employers expecting a decrease in hiring activity.